diamond-org/flask-diamond/docs/blueprints.rst

 Flask Blueprints: a Collection of Views
 ---------------------------------------

 Often times, there will be several related views and it makes sense to collect these together using a `Flask Blueprint <http://flask.pocoo.org/docs/0.10/blueprints/>`_.
 When this happens, the views are collected into a URL subdirectory, and individual views are nested within that URL.
-For example, in a game of chess, there may be several views related to players and several related to pieces, which could be collected into the */player* directory and the */piece* directory.
+In :doc:`tutorial-planets`, there could be several views related to tracking moons (satellites), which could be collected into the */satellite* directory.

 The Flask documentation demonstrates `an extremely simple blueprint <http://flask.pocoo.org/docs/0.10/blueprints/#my-first-blueprint>`_: